maxlluky/DhcpDotNet/README.md

 </a>

 # DhcpDotNet
 DHCP packet implemented with C#.
-Build DHCP-packages with nearly all possibilities
+Build DHCP-packages with nearly all possibilities.
+DhcpDotNet allows the programming of a DHCP server, clients with full controller for C#.

 ## Packet interpretation
 the following dhcp messages can be created: